swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 `csvread` and save its result.

 ~~~
+weight_lb
+weight_kg
 patient_data = csvread('inflammation-01.csv');
 ~~~
 {:class="in"}

 Matlab provides a command
-to list all variables that have been assigned data:
+to list all variables that have been assigned data.

 ~~~
 who